top of page

 First Usability Study

-We conducted a 20 minute moderated usability study on our prototypes.
-We had 4 participants and we were measuring the participant’s ability to find the shipping label.
+I conducted a 20-minute moderated usability study on our prototypes.
+There was 4 participants, and I was measuring the participant’s ability to find the shipping label.

 Main user pain points were: